blokwise/blok/docs/content/en/examples.md

 }
 ```

-We will use the `Blok` component inside `Parent.vue` to load the `Grid` and its components according to the scheme:
+We will use the `Blok` component inside `Parent.vue` to load the `Grid` and its components according to the schema:

 ```vue[Parent.vue]
 <template>